luke-h1/archived-portfolio/README.md

 ## FEATURES:
-  * responsive navigation bar with hover and focus effects ✅
+  * responsive navigation bar with hover and focus effects
-  * add FA icons to navigation bar ✅
+  * add FA icons to navigation bar
   * make hamburger menu for smaller screens
   * dark mode / light mode theme switch (Implement with Vanilla Javascript)
   * footer with FA icons
   * form that calls a PHP script when submitted (Request to see CV)
-  * 3 pages: Home, My Work & contact me

 ## TO-DO: